derivo-company/neo2rdf/README.md

 ./neo2rdf.sh
 ```

-The execution of the script will print general information on the application and an exemplary usage of the 2 available
+The execution of the script will print general information on the application and an exemplary usage of the two available
 conversion modes.

 ### Conversion Modes